aservet1/ToDoCmd/README.md

   action options:
     -new -- make a new list
     -del -- delete a list

     -e  -- edit lists
     -v  -- view lists
-    -f [tag] -- filter lists by tag. (lines per list with <> around the 'tag' string) -dd -- filter lines with a ## due date #. all lists are shown here
+    -f [tag] -- view list filtered by <...> tags.
+    -dd -- filter lines with a ## due date #. all lists are shown here

+    -ls -- display all of your current existing lists

+    -h -- display this help message

+  <list items> Is optional.
+If empty, and the command requires
-  list items is optional. if empty, it prompts a menu of lists to perform action on. if not empty, use a space separated list of names or numbers that come up on the menu
+  arguments, it prompts a menu of lists to perform action on.
+  If not empty, use a space separated list of names or numbers that you would've entered on the menu prompt.
 ```
 #### The Menu Prompt
 In use cases where you interact with one or more lists, and you do not provide them as command line arguments, you will get a menu prompt: